from £41 / night help Price for guests, Nights approx:

 On the western side of the Brecon Beacons lie the old market towns of Llandeilo and Llandovery.
 Both are charming market towns with excellent local shops and information centres, guiding people to the numerous local places of interest such as Carreg Cennen Castle.

-- 1 star
+- 1 Family bathroom

 Elizabeth Daniel (Property Manager Brecon Beacon Holidays)

-- 3 Years listed
+- Years listed: